tdwg/dwc/docs/list/index.md

 		</tr>
 		<tr>
 			<td>Notes</td>
 			<td>The term infragenericEpithet should be used in conjunction with genericName, specificEpithet, infraspecificEpithet, taxonRank and scientificNameAuthorship to represent the individual elements of the complete scientificName.
 It can be used to indicate the subgenus placement of a species, which in zoology is often given in parentheses.
-Can also be used to share infrageneric names such as botanical sections (e.g., `Vicia sect.
-Cracca`).</td>
+Can also be used to share infrageneric names such as botanical sections (e.g., <code>Vicia sect.
+Cracca</code>).</td>
 		</tr>
 		<tr>
 			<td>Examples</td>
-			<td>`Abacetillus` (for scientificName "Abacetus (Abacetillus) ambiguus", `Cracca` (for scientificName "Vicia sect.
+			<td><code>Abacetillus</code> (for scientificName "Abacetus (Abacetillus) ambiguus", <code>Cracca</code> (for scientificName "Vicia sect.
 Cracca")</td>
 		</tr>
 		<tr>
 			<td>ABCD equivalence</td>